ignatandrei/BlocklyAutomation/src/Local/docs/docs/examples/exportChromeBookmarksThisYearBy10.md

 # exportChromeBookmarksThisYearBy10

-The example **exportChromeBookmarksThisYearBy10** allows you to export chrome bookmarks for this year in 10.
+The example **exportChromeBookmarksThisYearBy10** allows you to export chrome bookmarks for this year paging 10 items.

 This looks like this: